jljunior3/duck-duck-search-app/README.md

 using a modern stack
 with NestJS (back-end) and React (front-end).**

-**Back-end**: Built with nest.js and hexagonal architecture (ports and adapters), this way we have flexibility when changing, for example, the type of history file from json to redis or database.
+🔴**Back-end**: Built with nest.js and hexagonal architecture (ports and adapters), this way we have flexibility when changing, for example, the type of history file from json to redis or database.

-**Front-end**: Built with react, typescript, hooks for state management and performance, tailwindcss for creating rich and dynamic interfaces.
+🔵**Front-end**: Built with react, typescript, hooks for state management and performance, tailwindcss for creating rich and dynamic interfaces.